 Summary

-The course builds on the methods course you have taken in the first semester in two key ways: first, it focuses on qualitative rather than quantitative research design and methods; and second, it emphasizes the application of what we are studying to your own final research projects.
+The course builds on the “Research Methods in International Development” course in the first semester in two ways: first, it focuses on qualitative rather than quantitative research design and methods; and second, it emphasizes the application of the course material to the students´ own final research projects.

 Assessment